 This assay employs the quantitative 'sandwich' enzyme immunoassay technique.
-An antibody specific for (h)IL-1 α has been coated on the microplate provided in the kit.
-Samples are pipetted into the wells and the (h)IL-1 α , if present, is bound by the immobilized antibody.
-A biotinylated antibody reagent is added to the wells and allowed to bind to any (h)IL-1 α bound by the immobilized antibody in the first incubation.
-After washing away any unbound biotinylated antibody a streptavidin-HRP conjugate is added, any (h)IL-1 α which was bound by the immobilized and the biotinylated antibody will be bound by the streptavidin conjugate.
-Following a wash to remove any unbound conjugate, a substrate solution is added to the wells and color develops in proportion to the amount of (h)IL-1 α bound in the initial step.
+An antibody specific for (h)IL-1 $\beta$ has been coated on the microplate provided in the kit.
+Samples are pipetted into the wells along with biotinylated antibody reagent.
+If present, the (h)IL-1 $\beta$ is bound by the immobilized antibody and the biotinylated antibody.
+After washing away any unbound sample proteins and biotinylated antibody, a streptavidin-HRP conjugate is added to the wells.
+Any (h)IL-1 $\beta$ which was bound by both the immobilized and the biotinylated antibody during the first incubation will be bound by the streptavidin conjugate.
+Following a wash to remove unbound conjugate, a substrate solution is added to the wells and color develops in proportion to the amount of (h)IL-1 $\beta$ bound in the initial step.

-In addition to the samples to be tested, a series of wells is prepared using known concentrations of the human IL-1 α standard.
+In addition to the samples to be tested, a series of wells is prepared using known concentrations of the human IL-1 $\beta$ standard.
 A curve, plotting the optical density versus the concentration of the standard well, is prepared.
-By comparing the optical density of the samples to this standard curve, the concentration of the (h)IL-1 α in the unknown samples is then determined.
+By comparing the optical density of the samples to this standard curve, the concentration of the (h)IL-1 $\beta$ in the unknown samples is then determined.